Compliance

 Sharon Silver

-Discover the benefits of a unified control framework | anecdotes
+Discover the benefits of a unified control framework | Anecdotes

 I’ve got a lot of stuff.
 So in order to keep it all safe and secure, I’ve got this great alarm system on my front door.
 Also: eight custom locks and a small moat in front of the building with an alligator.
 No one’s getting through that door unless they’re authorized.
 My buddy was here and I was showing off my awesome setup, and we were about to leave and get a pizza and he says, “Hey.
 Your window’s open.”